 Clearing the Mushrooms also gives you the “Proof of Peace” item.
 This is a sphere depicting a Mushroom, the menu describing it by saying: “Proof of appeasing the Mushroom XIII.
 Perhaps it has changed Sora.”
 This item doesn’t do anything.
 It’s essentially a pre-Achievements achievement.
 Similar items exist in the Final Fantasy franchise from the same era: indeed, the name “Proof” seems to come from FFVIII.
 Latter-day Kingdom Hearts and Final Fantasy games just used achievement systems (internal or external), and “Proofs” disappeared.

 Coming in hand with the Proof is a strange Crown.
-This is an actual, physical copper crown that appears lopsided on Sora’s head, though you may have trouble seeing it against his brown hair.
+This is an actual, physical copper crown that appears lopsided on the head of Sora’s in-game model, though you may have trouble seeing it against his brown hair.
 It also appears on his icon in the corner.
 You get the Copper Crown after completing the first of the post-game challenges, no matter which one that is.
 You proceed to the much more visible Silver and Gold crowns as you grab the remaining post-game challenges.
 And speaking of the others…

 In case we’ve forgotten: the Cavern of Remembrance is a brand-new dungeon in FM+, which can be found in Hollow Bastion/Radiant Garden following the Battle of 1000 Heartless.
 However, once you try to discover it, you may find that its passages are blocked.
 Maybe.
 Specifically: the Cavern is the only place in the game that actually blocks your progress depending on your mobility upgrades.
 You’re going to need High Jump and Aerial Dodge to scale its walls and Quick Run and Glide to overcome its obstacles (Dodge Roll can go soak).
 And even if you make it to the end, you still need to clear the game to get all its rewards!
 I considered returning to the Cavern every time you got a new Drive Form, but the content in between each “gate” is sometimes only a few rooms, so I figured it would be better to put the whole dungeon off to this final section, even though a player should probably search it earlier on just to get some easy prizes!